|(a) Approval process. The department may approve an

 (2) Topic sequence.
 The ADM sequencing may be different

-from the approved traditional program as long as the sequencing does
+from the approved traditional driving safety course if the sequencing

-not detract from educational value of the program.
-The ADM owner shall
+does not detract from the educational value of the course.
+The driving

-provide a key showing the topic sequence of the traditional program
+safety provider must provide a key showing the topic sequence of the

 (3) Editing.
-The material presented in the ADM shall
+The material presented in the ADM must

 be edited for grammar, punctuation, and spelling and be of such quality